-The Indian skipper was out for a paltry score yet again at Lord's
+The Indian skipper was out for a paltry score yet again at Lord's.

-The target might be seem tiny, but the two-paced pitch has done its job in the final 30 minutes of Day 4 which triggered a top-order collapse for the visitors who left the field at 58/4.
+India are in a pickle at the Lord’s in the third Test of the Anderson-Tendulkar Trophy despite dismissing England for a total of 193 in the second innings.
+The target might seem tiny, but the two-paced pitch has done its job in the final 30 minutes of Day 4, which triggered a top-order collapse for the visitors who left the field at 58/4.
+After a record-breaking double century in the previous Test, Captain Shubman Gill departed for just six runs.

 –